Charlesworth/GoRedisVoter/README.md

 - Query the Ballot
 - Vote on a Ballot

-Ballots are given up to 4 voting options, a short name, a long description and an end time.
+Ballots are given up to 4 voting options, a short name, a long description and a duration for the ballot to be open (in seconds).
 Before the end time is met people can place votes on any of the 4 voting options or "None of the above" option.
 After the end time is met, voting closes and the result is made available.
 Each IP address can only vote once and the finished result is available for 24 hours after the Ballot closes, at which time it is deleted.

 ## API
 All parameters must be sent in the request body as JSON, not as part of a query string.